 The FASEB Journal (FJ) is highly cited and consistently ranks among the top biology journals globally.
-According to Thomson Reuters 2012 Journal Citation Reports (JCR) the journal ranks in the top 10 for the biology category.
+The journal ranks 7 in the biology category, 45 in the cell biology category, and 47 in biochemistry and molecular biology category.

 This monthly journal publishes peer-reviewed, multidisciplinary original research articles as well as editorials, reviews, and news of the life sciences.
 Specifically, FJ is a preferred venue for the latest research reports and reviews of epigenetics, iRNA mechanics, histone acetylation, nitric oxide signaling, eicosanoid biochemistry, angiogenesis, tumor suppressor genes, apoptosis, cytoskeletal function, and human stem cell research.

 The impact of these research studies is far-reaching, as they have been recognized outside of the scientific community.
 Research published in FJ has been covered by major news outlets, such as Reuters, The Chicago Tribune, ABC News, Scientific American, Voice of America, Bloomberg News, The Washington Post, The New York Times, MSNBC, U. S. News and World Report, and BBC News.
 FJ also continues to strengthen its partnerships with institutions through co-branding opportunities.

 The online version of FJ (www.fasebj.org) provides a comprehensive research tool for life science researchers.
 FJ Online also includes thousands of abstracts from the Experimental Biology meetings.